Sal and Gabi Break the Universe

 Sal and Gabi Break the Universe is a novel written by Carlos Hernandez.
-It is a science fiction novel that is also about Cuban mythology.
+It is a science fiction novel.
 It was published by Disney-Hyperion in March 2019.
 The book also won the Pura Belpré Award.
+Unlike other books Rick Riordan wrote or edited, this book contains no references to any kind of mythology.
 A short story by Hernandez about the Sal and Gabi characters are featured in the anthology book, The Cursed Carnival and Other Calamities.